‘Big Brother’ Fans Blast Cliff Hogg & Nicole Anthony After Boneheaded Double Eviction Move

 “I was really surprised,” Christie said, per Gold Derby.
 “I can’t say I’m that surprised because this is Big Brother and you have to expect it…I just don’t see how getting me out is best for her game.
 Michie’s going to win!
 He deserves it.
 He’s amazing, he’s winning comps and he’s actually a genius.
 I don’t think he’s as dumb as he says.”

-Many fans took to social media to blast Nicole and Cliff for not making a power move now that the Big Brother game is down to the Final five.
+Many fans took to social media to blast Nicole and Cliff for not making a power move now that the Big Brother game is down to the final five.
 Indeed, Cliff’s Power of Veto win was even more valuable than Nicole’s Head of Household because it would have given him the opportunity to backdoor competition beast Michie, who has already won multiple HOH and Veto competitions.

 Now, Michie and his girlfriend Holly are eligible to play in the next Head of Household competition, while Nicole isn’t.